Investment Opportunities in Brazil

 The expected exploration play in the Paraná Basin is like the Gaviões Cluster in the Parnaíba Basin, with diabase sills playing a crucial role in controlling natural gas accumulations.

-There are 2 blocks available in the Open Acreage in this basin.
-Also, there is an additional stock of 32 blocks for future inclusion in the Open Acreage.
+There is a stock of 32 blocks in this basin for future inclusion in the Open Acreage.

 - Parecis Basin